AnsellMaximilian/tic-taction-toe/README.md

 ## Usage

 Here's an example workflow that uses this action.
-Detailed explanation are given in the following sections
+Detailed explanation are given in the following sections:

 ```yaml
 name: "TEST"